tmckayus/spark/resource-managers/kubernetes/architecture-docs/submission-client.md

 ## Init-Containers

-The submission client and the scheduler backend both use init-containers to localize resources before the driver and executor processes launch.
+The driver pod and executor pods both use [init-containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) to localize resources before the driver and executor processes launch.
 As mentioned before, the init-container fetches dependencies from the resource staging server.
 However, even if the resource staging server is not being used, files still need to be localized from remote locations such as HDFS clusters or HTTP file servers.
 The init-container will fetch these dependencies accordingly as